Xgameisdabest/dotfiles/README.md

 ```
 ## Hyprland Plugins (Not recommend due to mismatch ABI hell)

-This dotfiles supports hyprland plugins such as `hyprbars, Hyprspace, hyprgrass, hyprwinwrap`
+This dotfiles supports hyprland plugins such as `hyprbars, Hyprspace, hyprgrass`

 In order to install and use these plugins, please install the `hyprpm` package first.